laughing429/photochop/README.md

 a tool to chop pngs out of images

 ## installation
-set up a virtual environment with `virtualenv venv' and activate it with `. venv/bin/activate`
+set up a virtual environment with `virtualenv venv` and activate it with `. venv/bin/activate`

 then just install all the dependencies `pip install -r requirements.txt`